By JILL COLVIN and ZEKE MILLER

-Abe will be seeking reassurance from Trump that security threats to Japan won’t be overlooked in the U.S.-North Korea summit, slated for May or early June.
-The Japanese premier has voiced fears that short- and medium-range missiles that pose a threat to Japan might not be part of the U.S. negotiations.
+Abe will be seeking reassurance from Trump that security threats to Japan won’t be overlooked in the U.S.-North Korea summit.

 “I don’t think that Prime Minister Abe will leave Mar-a-Lago with anything other than a high degree of confidence in the health of the alliance, including as we go into the summit with the North Koreans,” said Matthew Pottinger, the National Security Council’s senior director for Asian affairs.

 Both sides insist that Trump and Abe remain close.
 U.S. officials stressed that Trump has met with Abe more than any other world leader and say they’ve been in “constant contact” since Trump accepted Kim’s invitation.

 Abe said he had secured a commitment from Trump to raise with Kim the issue of Japanese abductees, one of his top policy priorities.
 Pyongyang has acknowledging abducting 13 Japanese, while Tokyo maintains North Korea abducted 17.
 Five have been returned to Japan.
 North Korea says eight others died and denies the remaining four entered its territory.
 Japan has demanded further investigation.